Industrial airflow verification

 • Bag dump station airflow verification and hood capture checks

-• Post-modification validation after adding branches/equipment
+• Post-modification validation and balancing support after adding branches/equipment

 Common triggers: visible dust during transfer, cleanup burden, or upcoming risk reviews.